shoheitanaka/uniweb-for-wordpress/README.txt

 Web accessibility functions can be easily implemented with plugins.
 A wide range of customization is possible without compromising your brand or worldview.
-Rich accessibility features that support standards.
+Rich Web accessibility features that support standards.
-This plugin integrates with a third party called uniweb that improves the accessibility of your WordPress site.
+This plugin integrates with a third party called uniweb that improves the web accessibility of your WordPress site.
 A contract with the Uniweb is required.
 SoftStepsStudio is an agency that handles Uniewb for WordPress sites.
 Please see below for details.